Nonye2K3/chia/FAQ.md

 No. You have at least 20 seconds and often more time to respond to challenges.

+# Do I have to be connected to the internet or synced to the blockchain to plot?

+No. Plotting can be done entirely offline and needs nothing from the blockchain to complete.
+The only time you have to be online and synced is when you're farming so that you receive new challenges for the next sub blocks and transactions to include in a transaction block if you're lucky enough to win one of them and get the transaction fees.

 # Is there any advantage in plotting larger k sizes?

 No. As long as you plot at least k=32, those plots will be eligible to win on mainnet.
 In a decade or more, k=32 may become too small, but that's speculative.
 Usually the only reason to plot larger than k=32 is to optimize using all of the space on a given drive.
 For example, it may make sense to have two k=33's and the rest k=32 so that you only leave 10 GB free on a given drive.